Discover the many great reasons to become a teacher in Illinois.

 Chicago Public Schools (CPS) is the third largest public school system in the nation—which generates a sizable need for qualified teachers.

-Elementary School Teacher Salaries
+Secondary School Teacher Salaries

 *The salary information listed is based on a national average, unless noted.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.